TechEarl

 bash

-ffmpeg -i input.mp4 -vf reverse reversed.mp4
+ffmpeg -i in.mp4 -vf reverse -af areverse out.mp4

 bash